 Overview of Tax Cuts Expiring in 2025

-Several key tax cuts, including changes in individual and corporate tax rates and various deductions and credits, are set to expire in 2025.
+Several key tax cuts, including changes in individual and corporate tax rates and various deductions and credits, were set to expire in 2025.

 Individual Tax Rates and Their Impact

-If your small business is a pass-through entity, changes in individual tax rates will directly impact your personal income.
-Pass-through entities like sole proprietorships, partnerships, and S-corporations benefit from lower individual tax rates.
+If your small business is a pass-through entity, changes in individual tax rates will directly impact your income.
+Pass-through entities like sole proprietorships, partnerships, and S corporations benefit from lower personal tax rates.

 However, these rates are scheduled to increase, potentially leading to higher taxes on your business income.